mnvtrvd/sv2fsm/README.md

 - all if/else if/else statements NEED a "begin" and "end".
 (I know one-liners are possible, but the parser I created isn't currently capable of doing so)
+- works with multiple always_comb blocks, but NOT multiple FSMs in the same file

 ## Build/Run: